aroberge/friendly-traceback-docs/docs/html/_sources/tracebacks_syntax_markdown.md.txt

 You wrote an expression that has an f-string on the left-hand side of the equal sign.
-An f-string should only appear on the right-handside of the equal sign.
+An f-string should only appear on the right-hand side of the equal sign.

 ---